iway1/react-ts-form/README.md

 }
 ```

-`react-ts-form` will magically connecting your component to the appropriate field with this hook.
+`@ts-react/form` will magically connecting your component to the appropriate field with this hook.
 You can also receive the control and name as props, if you prefer:

 ```tsx
 function TextField({ control, name }: { control: Control<any>; name: string }) {